 The best age for a baby to start using a jumper is relative to how well developed their core strength is.
-As early as 3 months, a baby could have the strength to hold their head up and enough torso strength to keep their body stable.
-However, your baby may not have the required strength until as late as 5 months.
+As early as three months, a baby could have the power to hold their head up and enough torso strength to keep their body stable.
+However, your baby may not have the required strength until five months.

-The average age range for a baby to use a baby jumper is between 3-12 months.
-You want your baby to be strong enough to be stable while in the jumper but not strong enough to be able to climb out.
+The average baby jumper age is between 3 and 12 months.
+You want your baby to be strong enough to be stable in the jumper but not strong enough to climb out.